samtecspg/mason/README.md

 No Operators Registered.
 Register operators by running "mason register"

 ```
-  You can register some example operators:
+  You can register some example operators.
+Operators are validated for basic structure using json_schema.
+See `/operators/schema.json` for the schema description.
 ```
 mason register examples/operators/table
 >>